Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 Establishing the Regional Investment Corporation will have a positive impact on regional Australia.
-The aim of the Regional Investment Corporation is to streamline delivery of loan arrangements, deliver national consistency and ensure farm business loans are speedily approved to help farm businesses in need, as well as providing loans to State and Territory governments for the construction of nationally significant water infrastructure.
+The Regional Investment Corporation will streamline administration of farm business loan arrangements, to ensure they are delivered in a nationally consistent and efficient manner, as well as providing loans to state and territory governments for the construction of nationally significant water infrastructure.

 Livestock Exports Global Assurance Program

-The 2017–18 Budget delivers on the Australian Government’s 2016 election commitment to contribute $8.3 million from 2017–18 over four years to its election commitment to support the development by industry of the Livestock Exports Global Assurance Program.
-This program will be an assessment and certification assurance system to enable livestock exporters to meet their existing regulatory requirements under the Exporter Supply Chain Assurance System (ESCAS) through a third-party in a more effective and cost-efficient way.
+The Australian Government is contributing $8.3 million from 2017-18 over four years to its election commitment to support the development by industry of the Livestock Exports Global Assurance Program.
+This program will be an assessment and certification assurance system that enables livestock exporters to meet their existing regulatory requirements under the Exporter Supply Chain Assurance System (ESCAS) through a third-party in a more effective and cost-efficient way.

 National Landcare Program

-The Australian Government is investing $1.1 billion over seven years from 2016-17 in the next phase of the program will continue to improve natural resource management to protect Australia’s iconic places, plants and animals, secure agricultural productivity gains and farm-gate returns and strengthen regional economies.
+The Australian Government is investing $1.1 billion over seven years from 2016-17 in the next phase of the National Landcare Program (Landcare).
+Landcare will continue to improve natural resource management to protect Australia’s iconic places, plants and animals, secure agricultural productivity gains and farm-gate returns and strengthen regional economies.
 The funding will ensure the valuable work of Landcare groups and Indigenous communities delivering on-ground biodiversity and sustainable agriculture outcomes continues.

 The National Landcare Program also includes $450.0 million over five years from 2018‑19 for Regional Land Partnerships.
 This component of the program will be delivered jointly by the Department of Agriculture and Water Resources and the Department of Environment and Energy to deliver national priorities at a regional and local level.

 Agricultural Competitiveness White Paper

 The Agricultural Competitiveness White Paper was launched on 4 July 2015.
-From 2015–16 the Australian Government is investing $4.0 billion in our farmers and delivers on the 2013 election commitment.
-The measures under the Agricultural Competitiveness White Paper focus on five key areas:
+From 2015-16, the Australian Government has been investing $4.0 billion in our farmers and delivering on the 2013 election commitment.
+White Paper measures focus on five key areas:

 A Fairer Go for Farm Businesses

-The Australian Government is helping farmers achieve a better return at the farm gate.
+The Australian Government is helping farmers achieve a better return at the farm gate in the following ways:

 - The Productivity Commission has provided final reports to the Australian Government about their inquiries into reducing regulation in agriculture and in the marine fisheries and aquaculture industries.

-- Improved country of origin labelling information, which commenced on 1 July 2016 with a two–year transition period for businesses to adjust, will give consumers clearer information on the origin of their food.
+- The Government has implemented improved country of origin labelling information, which commenced on 1 July 2016 with a two‑year transition period for businesses to adjust.
+This will give consumers clearer information on the origin of their food.

-- Changes are being made to income tax averaging arrangements to allow primary producers to return to income averaging ten years after they opted out.
-Primary producers who opted out of income tax averaging for 2006–07, or an earlier financial year, will resume income tax averaging for the first financial year after 2017–18 in which their taxable primary production income is greater than that for the previous financial year.
+- Changes have been made to the income tax averaging arrangements to allow primary producers to return to income averaging ten years after they opted out.
+Primary producers who previously opted out of income tax averaging for 2006-07, or an earlier financial year, were automatically reinstated into income tax averaging for the 2016-17 income year onwards.

-- From 1 July 2016, farmers have been able to double their Farm Management Deposits to $800,000 and banks have allowed farmers to use Farm Management Deposits as a loan offset for their interest costs.
+- From 1 July 2016, farmers have been able to double their Farm Management Deposits to $800,000 and banks have been permitted to allow farmers to use Farm Management Deposits to offset for their interest costs.